-Composting ideas and learning how to compost will give you good quality soil which is essential for growing a garden.
+Composting ideas and learning how to make compost with the correct ratio of nitrogen to carbon helps you to create healthy soil which is essential for growing a garden.

-Natural composting ideas and "organic" plant pest control methods will help you to avoid poisoning yourself and your environment with toxic pesticides, herbicides, and insecticides.
+Basic easy composting ideas and "organic" pest control methods will also help you to avoid poisoning yourself and your environment.

 Common garden pests can be controlled with the use of beneficial insects such as the Ladybug.
 Ladybugs like to eat garden pests like aphids.